mohammedAljadd/students-performance-prediction/README.md

 - ****1)**** For **<span style='color:red'>positive impact</span>**, it seems that the factors helping students succeed: <br><br>

-   - **Father's education** : if the father has a higher education, he will help his children in their studies so that they will not struggle for a long time with their homeworks.
+   - **Parents education** : This will help his children in their studies so that they will not struggle for a long time with their homeworks.
    <img src='plots\project.cover\father.jpg' width='300cm' height='130cm' style='display: block;margin-left: auto;margin-right: auto;'>

    - **Guardian** : This instance takes three values as our convention: 0,1 and 2, 2 refers to 'other', we conclude than if the guardian is neither mother nor father than the student has a big chance to succeed, but this just the result of our classifer, it is difficult to judge that.